Pureblueessentialsorg/pureblueessentials.com.au/content/shop/reocal30/index.md

 ---
 With a combination of orange, tangerine, ylang ylang, patchouli and chamomile, the **Calm** remedial essential oil blend uses the relaxing citrus tones of orange and tangerine, the rich heady scents of ylang ylang and patchouli, and the gentle but effective chamomile to create a soothing, calming blend for your central nervous system.

-**Cautions**:

-Keep away from eyes and mouth.

-If skin, eye or nasal irritation occurs, discontinue use.

 This 30ml bottle contains 100% pure essential oils.
 Shake well before use.

 It can be used for a variety of ways including: